Immigration and Naturalization Service v. Chadha: Case history

-Holding
+Supreme Court

+Majority

 The Supreme Court affirmed the Court of Appeals' judgment.
 In an opinion by Chief Justice Burger, the court held that the resolution of the House of Representatives vetoing the Attorney General's determination was constitutionally invalid, unenforceable, and not binding.
 Congress may not promulgate a statute granting to itself a legislative veto over actions of the executive branch inconsistent with the bicameralism principle and Presentment Clause of the United States Constitution.

 The court rebutted Congress's assertions as follows: (1) § 244(c)(2) of the Immigration and Nationality Act is severable from the rest of the act pursuant to the express severability clause § 406.
 The legislative history of § 244 supports the proposition that Congress, frustrated with the process of passing private laws to provide relief for deportable individuals, would likely not have been willing to retain the private law mechanism rather than ceding all power to the Attorney General.
 (2) The Attorney General and INS did not waive their right to challenge the constitutionality of the statute by enforcing the statute.
 (3) The action is a genuine case with adequate representation in favor of sustaining the act provided by the houses of Congress as amici curiae.
 (4) The case is a judicable question, not exempted by the political question doctrine; the constitutionality of a statute is a question for the courts.

 The court then presented its affirmative reasoning: (5) When the Constitution provides express procedures, such procedures must be strictly observed.
 Two such provisions are bicameralism and presentment in the enactment of law.
 (6) The presentment process—especially the President's veto power—was intended by the Framers to provide a mechanism by which the executive branch could defend itself against legislative encroachment and could prevent ill-conceived policies.
 (7) Similarly, the bicameralism requirement was formulated in order to hinder congressional action and thereby prevent legislative encroachment.
 (8) The action of the House of Representatives is legislative in nature because (a) it modifies rights and duties of individuals outside the legislative branch; (b) the enactment would otherwise have required a private law, which is a legislative function; and (c) the nature of the action is inherently legislative.
 (9) When the Framers intended to authorize Congress to exercise power outside of the bicameral and presentment principles, it provided alternate procedures explicitly; other procedures cannot be admitted.
 (10) Because the action of the House of Representatives was legislative, but did not conform to the mode of action specifically stated by the Constitution for legislative action, it is therefore invalid, unenforceable, and not binding.